The Pajama Game (film): Reception

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 87% based on 15 reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 81% based on 16 reviews.

 At the time of its release, it received a favorable review by Bosley Crowther of The New York Times.
 He compared the film favorably to the Broadway stage version, and said the film is "as good as it was on the stage, which was quite good enough for many thousand happy customers over a period of a couple of years.
 It is fresh, funny, lively and tuneful.
 Indeed, in certain respects—such as when they all go on the factory picnic—it is even more lively than it was on the stage."

-Remake
+Unproduced remake

 In October 1992, it was announced Warner Bros. had secured the rights to The Pajama Game for a new version to be developed by John Hughes as writer, director, and producer.
 The project never came to fruition.